aaronpowell/aaronpowell.github.io/src/content/posts/2021-10-14-host-strapi-3-on-azure.md

     - _Operating System_ - `Linux`
     - _Region_ - Select an appropriate region

-1. Use the _App Service Plan_ to select the appropriate Sku and size for the level fo scale your app will need (refer to [the Azure docs](https://azure.microsoft.com/pricing/details/app-service/windows/?{{<cda>}}) for more information on the various Sku and sizes)
+1. Use the _App Service Plan_ to select the appropriate Sku and size for the level of scale your app will need (refer to [the Azure docs](https://azure.microsoft.com/pricing/details/app-service/windows/?{{<cda>}}) for more information on the various Sku and sizes)

 1. Click **Review + create** then **Create**